Rich-Harris/roadtrip/README.md

 # roadtrip

 Roadtrip is a client-side web app routing library that understands it's about the journey, not just the destination.
-It is (currently) missing basic functionality and probably won't be much use to you.
-It doesn't even have tests yet!
-But if you, like me, need a tiny view-agnostic routing library that handles asynchronous route transitions sensibly, read on.
+If you, like me, need a tiny view-agnostic routing library that handles asynchronous route transitions sensibly, read on.

 ```bash
 npm install roadtrip